 Help for the Indochinese Tiger

 The most important expansion area for tigers, living wild in Thailand, is located in the so-called Western Forest Complex.
 This forest region is a mosaic composed of connected wildlife preserves in western Thailand along the border to Myanmar.
 With its 7,230 square miles, the complex’s twelve national parks and seven wildlife preserves represent one of the largest connected forest preserves in Southeast Asia.
 About 130 of the still remaining 196 Indochinese tigers live in this area.
-The two national parks Mae Wong and Khlong Lan provide tigers a suitable habitat and promise good chances to reestablish the Thai tiger population there.
-Together with the responsible national authorities, the Department of National parks, Wildlife and Plant Conservation (DNP), the WWF started a project here in order to increase the number of tigers in the wild by 50% by 2022.
-The following three components are prerequisites to accomplishing this ambitious goal.
+The national parks Mae Wong, Khlong Lan, Khlong Wang Chao and Umphang (also known as the Upper Western Forest Complex) provide tigers a suitable habitat and promise good chances to reestablish the Thai tiger population there.
+Together with the responsible national authorities, the Department of National parks, Wildlife and Plant Conservation (DNP) and the WWF the "A World for Tigers" foundation is targeting to increase the number of tigers in the wild in this area by 50%.
+The following four components are prerequisites to accomplishing this ambitious goal.

 In order to protect tigers more effectively against poachers and to better control preserve areas, Thai game rangers must be trained and employed.
 They need to be trained up in various disciplines, for example in survey methods, patrol techniques, and map reading.
-So far more than 100 rangers have been trained, who are now employed in small teams of 5 to 6 people surveying and guarding the two national parks.
+So far about 200 rangers have been trained, who are now employed in small teams of 5 to 6 people surveying and guarding the national parks.

 Local rangers are regularly active in schools to inform the students about tiger protection efforts.
 In this way, already several thousand students could be reached in the past months.
 Additionally the rangers are also responsible for supporting a comprehensive information campaign in the villages about the impact of illegal trade in wild animals and to make the local community part of their wildlife conservation efforts.

 How we are helping...